mozuma/mozuma/docs/0-installation.md

 ## Using Docker

 For convenience, we also ship a base [Docker image](https://hub.docker.com/repository/docker/lsirepfl/mlmodulekit) which contains dependencies that can be hard to install (for instance PyTorch).

-See [MLModuleKit](3-mlmodulekit.md).
+See [MLModuleKit](3-mlmodulekit.md) for usage documentation.